Elissap5100/Week-Five-Work/notes.md

 - I tried to look for my own set of data to play around with, so I would understand how the music more closely related to the data it was representing but I could not find anything.
 That is mainly because I was unsure where to look and what exactly to look for.
 Although,This gave me a chance to play around with the auditory options in TwoTone quite abit and learn alot abut how the changes could be used to better represent data.
 - To be fair, I know absolutely nothing about music.All of my observations are based purely on what I feel as an untrained ear and historian.
-- I mentioned this at the beginning of this nte, but the representation of data via music is super impactful to me.
+- I mentioned this at the beginning of this note, but the representation of data via music is super impactful to me.
 Playing around with the different notes, instruments and tempos, I leanred that these variables can truely be manipulated and layered on top of one another to create a sort of aura or 'vibe' that sounds are famous for.
 - If the data you are representing is darker or somber, you can set the mood with lower notes and a slower tempo to represent the dark context of the data.
 Or if it is something more 'alive' or lighter, you can use higher notes, lighter instruments and a mix of medium to fast tempos for the layered music.
 - The program seemingly does this on its own, but when there is a spike in the data, it obviouly coneys this in its sound.
 This creates meaningful chages in the song to represent the data.
 It goes from mild/smaller sounds for smaller/common numbers to loud and intense spikes in the audio to represent those data points that stick out.
 This is also helpful to show major changes in the data.
 - Overall, I am finding that audio is a very refreshing, effective and meaningful way to represent data.
 It tells a story in a way most people are familiar with in one way or another - that being music and sound - but in a different context.
 I really like this and would love to see more examples of this with both history and other content.
 - As always, my creation is in the repository.

+### Telling Stories with StoryMaps

+I was not sure what to cover, so I simply mapped out the 7 Wonders of the World.
+All the information (pictures, text, location, etc) was taken from this website: https://www.travelchannel.com/interests/outdoors-and-adventure/articles/new-seven-wonders-of-the-world

+Here is the link: https://uploads.knightlab.com/storymapjs/06af2dd60026226f1e0a9ea7326aac8d/digital-history-3814/index.html

+Embeded Example:

+<iframe src="https://uploads.knightlab.com/storymapjs/06af2dd60026226f1e0a9ea7326aac8d/digital-history-3814/index.html" frameborder="0" width="100%" height="800"></iframe>

+### Webmapping with Leaflet

+- **Jamaican Slave Revolt** : I took a few minutes to look through this map and I am so impressed.
+It is so well done and informative, but also very pleasing to the eye,

+- Everything worked fine!
+I had some trouble starting up th server, but to fix that I simply had to follow the steps in the Anaconda Command Prompt rather than my basic commandline.
+- I will attempt to upload it to my repository for this week!